v2b1n/adi_to_qrz/README.md

 > Server response was:"Unable to add QSO to database: duplicate"

-is pretty self explanatory.
-It means that the logbook where you trying to import the qso entry into, already has such an entry.
-Either you delete the QRZ-entry in the logbook or the QSO-entry line in the logfile.
+is pretty self-explanatory.
+It means that the logbook where you are trying to import the qso record into, has already such a record.
+Either you find and delete the QSO-entry from your QRZ.com logbook, or the appropriate record-line from the logfile.

 ## ADI Log mandatory fields

-If the import fails and you spot an error
+If the import fails, and you spot an error

 > Server response was:"QRZ Internal Error: Unable to add QSO to database."

 check first whether the mandatory fields are presend in your ADIF-log.

-The api of logbook.qrz.com requires that an ADIF qso record has at least following mandatory fields:
+The api of logbook.qrz.com requires that an ADIF QSO-record has at least following mandatory fields:

 ```
 STATION_CALLSIGN or OPERATOR